 After Padma’s story concludes, an entire second half awaits readers curious to learn more about India’s dinosaurs, and it does not disappoint!
 This nonfiction section covers all the reasonably well-known dinosaurs of India, including the dubious taxon Bruhathkayosaurus, providing a summary of the knowledge available about each of them.
 In addition to the “dino encyclopedia” type entries, Shroff also includes some basic information about paleontology in India, including early work in the country, and important fossil sites and discoveries.

 The Adventures of Padma and a Blue Dinosaur aims to inspire children to learn more about the fossils in their own backyard, and while people of an Indian background may be its target audience, I think all lovers of prehistory will appreciate this unique book.
 Indian dinosaurs receive far too little attention in the popular culture, and even I learned a few things as I read this!
 It certainly fill a much needed niche in the realm of children’s dinosaur literature.
-While the story might be a little long and the nonfiction section a little dense for younger children, I recommend this for any grade-school-level readers that wish to satisfy their curiosity about dinosaurs.
-I pleased to give The Adventures of Padma and a Blue Dinosaur the Dino Dad Stomp of Approval!
+While the youngest children might find the story a little long and the nonfiction section a little dense, I recommend this for any grade-school-level readers that wish to satisfy their curiosity about dinosaurs.
+I am pleased to give The Adventures of Padma and a Blue Dinosaur the Dino Dad Stomp of Approval!